anandojha/PySTARC/examples/README.md

 <tr><td><code>barnase_barstar/</code></td><td>Barnase and barstar with a flexible chain</td><td>Chain BD</td></tr>
 </tbody>
 </table>

-A directory carries only the files that cannot be regenerated.

 **Systems built from an RCSB entry** (`carbonic_anhydrase_inhibitors`, `p38_mapk_sb203580`, `ttk_inhibitors`). `setup.py` downloads the structure from the `pdb_id` in the config and, for the sulfonamides, builds the ligand from its SMILES.